emmigalfo/Airline-Passenger-Satisfaction/README.md

 ## Repository structure:
 ├── AirlineDataSet : data used in project \
-├── Photos : images used in readme, presentation, and notebook \
+├── Images : images used in readme, presentation, and notebook \
 ├── Airline_Passenger_Satisfaction.ipynb : jupyter notebook used to create project \
 ├── README.md : project summary and conclusions \
 ├── presentation.pdf : stakeholder powerpoint slides